Valor Mortis Preview (Hands On)

 However, after being fortunate enough to get an invite to the play test and spending a few hours with the game, it’s clear that Valor Mortis is much more than just another souls-like.
 The most obvious difference is the first person perspective as Valor Mortis continues with studio strengths as it provides a much more visceral and immersive experience than your average souls-like as decapitations and dismemberment aren’t uncommon.
 One More Level has traded in their cyberpunk katana from Ghostrunner and swapped it with a sabre from the French Royal Army.
 There is noticeable difference in speed as Valor Mortis uses a slower and more methodical approach to combat.

 Since we already know that the studio knows how to craft a visceral first person experience, the more compelling aspect of Valor Mortis is the backdrop for the experience.
 In Valor Mortis you play as a young British soldier named William, who got swept up in Napoleons promise to free Europe from the monarch rule.
 In support of this William left the United Kingdom to join Napoleons army and fight for the cause.
-Shortly after enlisting, William meets his demise, but this is not the end as you find yourself part of the living world once more through the power of Nephtoglobin
+Shortly after enlisting, William meets his demise, but this is not the end as you find yourself part of the living world once more through the power of Nephtoglobin.

 After becoming reanimated, William vows to uncover the truth in this dark, supernatural tale that is interwoven with of one of the most important eras of history.
 William awakens to hear the voice of Napoleon in his head as well as the power to see events that have transpired on the battlefield.
 Through the narrative and excellent voice acting, you are immediately invested in Williams quest.
 Why is he immune to this plague spreading across Europe?
 What conspiracy lies underneath all of these death and what does William have to do with it all?

-That mysterious substance Nephtoglobin that is spreading across the lands is corrupting loyal soldiers called, but instead of turning you into an atrocity, it has provided you with a new lease on life as well as supernatural abilities.
+That mysterious substance Nephtoglobin that is spreading across the lands is corrupting loyal soldiers, but instead of turning you into an atrocity, it has provided you with a new lease on life as well as supernatural abilities.
 Although you begin your quest with a sword and a pistol, you quickly learn the how to harness otherworldly powers similar to Bioshock and can now shoot flames from your off hand.

 CRITICISMS